It’s Time To Start Talking About Suicide

 I distinctly remember the first time I heard about someone I knew who took their own life.
-I was in the 7th grade and he went to my school.
-He was a few years older than me – a sophmore in highschool, a varsity athlete with a pretty girlfriend and lots of friends – he seemed to have it all together.
-We had a school wide assembly to tell us that he had “passed away” the night before and to please respect his family and their privacy.
-By lunch the word “suicide” was being whispered in the hallways.
+I was in the 7th grade, and he went to my school.
+He was a few years older than me – a sophomore in high school, a varsity athlete with a pretty girlfriend and lots of friends – he seemed to have it all together.
+We had a school-wide assembly to tell us that he had “passed away” the night before and to please respect his family and their privacy.
+By lunch, the word “suicide” was being whispered in the hallways.
 I had so many questions.
 Why did he do it?
 He always looked so cool and so happy.
 What had gone wrong?
 Had anyone known just how sad he was?
-No one ever sat down with me and asked me if I wanted to talk about it and I never brought it up to anyone.
+No one ever sat down with me and asked me if I wanted to talk about it, and I never brought it up to anyone.
 Talking about suicide felt wrong.
 It felt scary and inappropriate.
-That is until it happened again.
+That is, until it happened again.
 I have known 4 people, including that boy, who have taken their own lives.
 That is 4 too many.

 Almost 45,000 people in the United States die by suicide each year.

 That translates to 123 deaths by suicide per day in the United States alone.
-In the past 20 years the number of suicides have increased by 30%.
+In the past 20 years, the number of suicides has increased by 30%.

 For every completed suicide, there are 25 suicide attempts.

 That means that for the 45,000 people who died from suicide, 1,125,000 suicide attempts were made.
-That number could be much higher though.
-Often times people do not report attempts that were made and so there is no way to know for sure how many people are struggling at one time.
+That number could be much higher, though.
+Often, people do not report attempts that were made, and so there is no way to know for sure how many people are struggling at one time.

 Suicide is the 10th leading cause of Death in the United States.

-This is behind things like cancer, heart disease and diabetes.
+This is behind things like cancer, heart disease, and diabetes.
 However, suicide is the cause of death that takes away the most years from people’s lives.
-This may be because many of the people who take their own life are physically healthy.
+This may be because many of the people who take their own lives are physically healthy.

 Suicide can be “contagious.”

-After the death of a celebrity, most recently Kate Spade and Anthony Bourdain, there are often spikes in the number of suicides and calls into suicide hotline numbers.
-After Robin William’s death in 2014, national suicides increased by 10% in the following months.
-However, no correlation has been found between talking about suicide to someone and an increased likelihood they would make an attempt.
+After the death of a celebrity, most recently Kate Spade and Anthony Bourdain, there are often spikes in the number of suicides and calls to suicide hotline numbers.
+After Robin Williams died in 2014, national suicides increased by 10% in the following months.
+However, no correlation has been found between talking about suicide to someone and an increased likelihood that they would attempt it.
 So don’t be afraid to start talking about suicide.

-Lesbian, Gay, and Bisexuals are 3 times more likely to attempt suicide and 41% of transgender adults report attempting suicide.
+Lesbian, Gay, and Bisexual individuals are 3 times more likely to attempt suicide, and 41% of transgender adults report attempting suicide.

 This number increases significantly if the child or adult has been assaulted or harassed.
 Even more so if their family or community rejects them.

-With the levels of depression and suicide at an all time high in our country it is more important than ever to be knowledgable and feel comfortable talking openly about suicide.
+With the levels of depression and suicide at an all-time high in our country, it is more important than ever to be knowledgeable and feel comfortable talking openly about suicide.
 It’s always better to ask if you are concerned.
 As the old saying goes, “It’s always better to be safe than sorry.”
-If you or someone you know is thinking of suicide or in a place where they feel like there is no hope, call one of these numbers to get help.
+If you or someone you know is thinking of suicide or is in a place where they feel like there is no hope, call one of these numbers to get help.
 You are never alone.